Guide

 • If you need to take sick leave, report this to your immediate supervisor and the secretariat when you become sick.
 When you return, also inform your immediate supervisor and secretariat.
 Make sure your sick leave hours are logged in TIM.

 • All holiday time has to be requested via TIM and approved by the department manager.
 You must take your holiday time before the end of your contract.
 Note that you can sell some holiday time (up to 38 hrs/year via IKA).
-If you decide to take a holiday please inform Jason by email so he are aware you are unavailable and can mark it on his calendar.
+If you decide to take a holiday please inform Jason by email so he is aware you are unavailable and can mark it on his calendar.
 If you are going to take a week or more at a time, please inform your supervisor well in advance for planning purposes so we can cover any of your duties.

 • TU Delft's policy is that you can work from home 2 days per week if your supervisor approves.
 The other 3 days should be on campus.
 You have Jason's blanket permission to work from home or other locations the equivalent of 2 days per week.
 If you want to work from home more that this, discuss with Jason.
 You should, in general, complete your contracted work hours during typical working hours 8-6 so that you can interact with the lab members.
-When you work from home you should be easily reachable by email, phone, or video chat, etc.
+When you work from home you should be easily reachable by email, phone, or video chat, etc. during these hours.
+There is no expectation that you are available outside standard work hours or that you have to respond to email, calls, chats, etc. although occasionally there are emergencies and your flexibility is appreciated.

 • You likely have a budget associated with your position or projects.
 Ask Jason or the relevant supervisor to tell you this budget.
 You can mange your own budget and don't need to ask permission for purchasing things < 250 EUR.
 If you need to spend more than that, then inform your immediate supervisor of the purchase before purchasing so there are no surprises.
 The secretariat can purchase items for you or you can purchase items and request reimbursement.